News

 These PCs will now be used to enhance residents’ access to online training, job search platforms, communication tools, and other essential services that empower them to rebuild their lives with dignity and independence.

-We are honoured to support Speke Houses’s mission and the veterans they serve, and we hope this donation will make a meaningful difference in their journey forward.
+We are honoured to support Speke Houses’ mission and the veterans they serve, and we hope this donation will make a meaningful difference in their journey forward.

 We look forward to continued collaboration with ourselves and Speke House veterans Charity.